Why Cabinet Refacing Is Different in Historic Washington, DC Homes

 Older homes need a different approach from the start.
 Refacing cabinets in these spaces means understanding not just carpentry but how older materials interact with newer finishes.
 A lot can go wrong when that background is missing.

-• We’ve worked around plaster walls, built-in hutches, and unusual soffits that don’t exist in modern kitchens
+• Experienced professionals often work around plaster walls, built-in hutches, and unusual soffits that don’t exist in modern kitchens

-• One of the first things we do is figure out if the cabinet structure is solid enough to reface or needs replacing, some look original but aren’t salvageable
+• One of the first steps in the process is determining whether the cabinet structure is solid enough to reface or needs replacing, some look original but aren’t salvageable

 • Historic trim or wood windows nearby may need masking or protection beyond the basics so they stay intact through the refacing work